Abortion ruling prompts variety of reactions from states | WTOP News

 Political control: Democrats control the Massachusetts Legislature and support access to abortion, as does the state’s Republican governor, although they differ on specific policies.

 What’s happened since Dobbs: Gov. Charlie Baker signed an executive order on June 24 barring state agencies from assisting another state’s investigation into people or businesses for receiving or delivering reproductive health services that are legal in Massachusetts.
-The state also won’t cooperate with extradition requests from other states pursuing criminal charges against such individuals.
+The state also won’t cooperate with extradition requests from other states pursuing criminal charges.
+Just over a month later, Baker signed into law a measure intended to protect access to abortion and expand access to emergency contraceptives.

 Clinics offering abortions?
 Yes.